Request an appeal - Full-Time Students

 What is an appeal?

-The appeal process is in place to ensure you have the opportunity for further consideration.
+You can submit an appeal to have StudentAid BC review your assessment if your personal situation has changed in a way that may have impacted your assessment.
 If your circumstances meet one or more of the criteria listed within the drop-down menus of the appeal categories below, and you have not received the maximum amount of funding for the application study period, you may submit an appeal request.
 The outcome may result in a change to your StudentAid BC award.

 Submitting an appeal request does not guarantee that you will receive more StudentAid BC funding.
 Even if your educational and living costs are high, StudentAid BC is restricted by maximum student loan and grant amounts.
 You cannot increase your award through an appeal if you reach the maximum student loan or grant amounts.
 Please review your Notice of Assessment to see if you have received maximum funding amounts.